dbj-data/dbj-fwk/README.md

 }
 ```

-Windows desktop App users need also to include `dbj_fwk.h`.
+Windows desktop App users also need to include `dbj_fwk.h`.

-Example usage project [DBJWINAPP](https://github.com/dbj-data/dbjwinapp) contains the `program()` entry point for standard Win32 UI desktop app.
+Example project [DBJWINAPP](https://github.com/dbj-data/dbjwinapp) contains the `program()` entry point for standard Win32 UI desktop app.
 It is in the `program.cpp`.

 Your command line switches will also work.
 It is simply, you do not start from your main any more.

 Yes, that might seem as a bad idea; `main()` inside the library.
-But you still have the total control; it is only the your focus is on your program.
+But you still have the total control; it is only that your focus is on your program.
 What comes before the `program()` function, is the infrastructure you do need *and* you do not want to get involved with.

 This is to be built as VStudio 2019 solution

-As ever we do only
+As ever we only do:

 - x64 builds
 - use static runtime library '/MT' or /MTd' for debug builds